three-o-clock/three-o-clock/README.md

 I've been meaning to get my hands dirty with **Game Dev**, but I just haven't had the chance to.
 That's probably where I'm headed next.

 Oh!
-In my free time, I'm most probably sleeping, watching a AAA game playthrough or scrolling on Zomato (which sounds like tomato).
+In my free time, I'm most probably (you guessed it) sleeping, watching a AAA game playthrough or scrolling on Zomato (guilty).

-Anyways, back to sleep.
+If you've got something nerdy to talk about, count me in!